securityarch/cyber-dictionary/README.md

 Network Interface Card, Network Interface Controller, Network Adaptor
 #### NGFW
 Next-generation firewall (Application control, User-ID, Parallel traffic inspection)
+#### NAC
+Network access control is a method of enhancing the security of a private organizational network by restricting the availability of network resources to endpoint devices that comply with the organization’s security policy
 ## P
 #### Public key
 Encryption key that can be shared with the world so they can encrypt data and send to me